coreinfrastructure/best-practices-badge/doc/other.md

     and so that tools can automatically handle them in the future.
     Examples of such tools include ESLint (JavaScript) and Rubocop (Ruby).
     <sup>[<a href="#coding_standards_enforced">coding_standards_enforced</a>]</sup>

+* <a name="warnings_strict"></a>
+  Projects MUST be maximally strict with warnings, where practical.
+  *Details*: Some warnings cannot be effectively enabled on some projects, or specific exceptions must be given.
+  What is needed is evidence that the project is striving to enable warning flags where it can, so that errors are detected early.

+#### Externally-maintained components

+*   <a name="external_dependencies"></a>
+    The project MUST list external dependencies in a computer-processable way.
+    <sup>[<a href="#external_dependencies">external_dependencies</a>]</sup>
+    *Details*:
+    Typically this is done using the conventions of package manager and/or build system.
+    Note that this helps implement installation_development_quick.

 *   The project MUST make it easy to either
     (1) identify and update reused externally-maintained components or (2)